 Compare those needs to where they are picking, and then compare that to your mock draft information.
 Now you’ll have a good idea of who these teams might really end up with if things shake out that way.

-The date of the draft bounces around a little bit, but NFL Draft betting Arizona fans should know that it’s almost always held in late April.
+The date of the draft bounces around a little bit, but NFL Draft odds Arizona fans should know that it’s almost always held in late April.

 Definitely not!
-The NFL establishes the draft order in reverse order, based entirely on the previous year’s standings.
-Thus, the worst team picks first, and the best team (winner of the Super Bowl) picks last.
-Outside of that, though, every NFL team can trade their draft picks with any other – for anything.
+The league establishes the draft order in reverse order, based entirely on the previous year’s standings.
+Thus, the worst team picks first, and the best team picks last.
+Outside of that, though, every team can trade their draft picks with any other – for anything.
 This often shakes up the layout of the draft on the fly.

 Definitely!
 Imagine if you had put down a futures pick on Peyton Manning going first overall before 1998?
 Or on Andrew Luck before 2012?
 Or – if you are an Arizona Cardinals fan – on Kyler Murray going first overall to the Cardinals in 2019?
 Futures are some of the most popular NFL Draft prop bets of them all!

 100% legal with no strings attached.
-Arizona has made sports betting of all kinds utterly legal in the state, including online sports betting.
+Arizona has made wagering of all kinds utterly legal in the state, including online betting.